Doping-Verdict from Operation Puerto trial due on April 30

 Anti-doping authorities, who were represented in court, hope the trial will lead to evidence being made available of wrongdoing by athletes in sports other than cycling.

-Fuentes, who denies doping, said in his opening testimony he also had clients in sports including football, tennis, athletics and boxing.
+Fuentes, who denies doping, said in his opening testimony he also had clients in sports including soccer, tennis, athletics and boxing.

 The judge is also expected to announce whether she will grant a World Anti-Doping Agency (WADA) request for access to the blood bags.